near/stakewars-iv/REWARDS.md

 # Reward programs

 ## Program status update
+### March 4th, 2024
+Evaluation for traffic generation proposals is starting today.
+As the engineering team is still working on stabilization & optimization of StatelessNet, the team plans to work with the proposer on the actual date that traffic generation will commence (likely to be later part of March).
+Any additional traffic generation proposals are always welcome.
+Please have a look at [the program detail](https://github.com/near/stakewars-iv/edit/main/REWARDS.md).

 ### February 14th, 2024
 Bug bounty program is **LIVE** as of February 14th, 2024.
 If you would like to participate, please make sure to check out [reported issues in stakewars-iv repository with reward-program-bug-bounty label](https://github.com/near/stakewars-iv/issues) and [reported issues with stateless-validation label](https://github.com/near/nearcore/labels/A-stateless-validation) in nearcore repository to avoid duplicate reporting.